sunmck/kruger_eia_drone/README.md

-# Analyzing Changes of Vegetation in Small Elephant Impact Areas of Kruger Nationalpark with Multispectral UAV Data
+# Analyzing Vegetation in Small Elephant Impact Areas of Kruger Nationalpark based on Multispectral UAV Data

 ## Introduction
 Welcome to the Kruger Git Pt.
 2 of the Internship at Kruger National Park's Scientific Services.
 Here, we present a collection of multiple approaches